ClustSIGNAL tutorial

 scale_color_manual(values = colors) +

-guides(color = guide_legend(title = "Clusters",
+guides(colour = guide_legend(title = "Clusters",

 theme(text = element_text(size = 12))

-celltype_ent <- df_ent %>%
+ct_ent <- df_met %>%

-group_by(as.character(clustSIGNAL)) %>%
+group_by(as.character(ClustSIGNAL)) %>%

-summarise(meanEntropy = median(entropy))
+summarise(mdEntropy = median(entropy))

-cellOrder <- celltype_ent$meanEntropy
+cellOrder <- ct_ent$mdEntropy

-names(cellOrder) <- celltype_ent$`as.character(clustSIGNAL)`
+names(cellOrder) <- ct_ent$`as.character(ClustSIGNAL)`

 cellOrder <- sort(cellOrder)

-df_ent$clustSIGNAL <- factor(df_ent$clustSIGNAL, levels = names(cellOrder))
+df_met$ClustSIGNAL <- factor(df_met$ClustSIGNAL, levels = names(cellOrder))

-colors_ent <- colors[as.numeric(names(cellOrder))]
+col_ent <- colors[as.numeric(names(cellOrder))]

-box_clust <- df_ent %>%
+box_clust <- df_met %>%

-ggplot(aes(x = clustSIGNAL, y = entropy, fill = clustSIGNAL)) +
+ggplot(aes(x = ClustSIGNAL, y = entropy, fill = ClustSIGNAL)) +

 geom_boxplot() +

-scale_fill_manual(values = colors_ent) +
+scale_fill_manual(values = col_ent) +

 ggtitle("B") +

-labs(x = "clustSIGNAL clusters", y = "Entropy") +
+labs(x = "ClustSIGNAL clusters", y = "Entropy", name = "Clusters") +

 theme_classic() +